BELIZE

 Scroll to exploreBelize at a Glance

-Belize is on the Caribbean coast of Central America, bordered by Mexico and Guatemala.
-It was the last British colony on the American mainland, gaining independence in 1981 after being ruled for centuries.
-The country is a very stable parliamentary democracy, with a population that includes Mestizo, Creole, Maya, Garifuna, and Mennonite communities.
-English is the official language, though most people speak Belizean Creole in everyday life.
-The Caribbean Sea sits along its east coast, and Belize is home to the world's second largest barrier reef.
-The climate is tropical, with a dry season from February to May and a wet season from May through November (CultureGrams, 2026).
+Belize sits on the Caribbean coast of Central America, bordered by Mexico to the northwest and Guatemala to the west and south.
+It was the last British colony on the American mainland, gaining independence in 1981.
+English is the official language, and the country is one of Central America's most stable democracies.
+The climate is tropical, with a dry season from February to May and a wet season from May through November (CultureGrams; Britannica).

-The economy mostly depends on agricultural exports (such as bananas, cacao, citrus, and sugarcane) and tourism.
-More than half the population (55.4%) lives in rural areas, where most families depend on farming (Britannica, 2026).
-The GDP per capita is $13,300, but the government's attempts to grow the economy through borrowing led to a debt crisis in the mid-2000s, which left less money for education and social programs (Britannica, 2026).
+The economy depends heavily on agricultural exports: bananas, cacao, citrus, and sugarcane.
+More than half of the population (55.4%) lives in rural areas.
+The GDP per capita is $13,300 USD, but government attempts to expand the economy through borrowing led to a debt crisis in the mid-2000s, limiting the funds available for education and social programs (CultureGrams; Britannica).

-More than half of all Belizeans live in poverty (Education Sector Plan, 2022).
+More than half of all Belizeans live in poverty (Education Sector Plan).

 In 2009, Belize's national poverty rate stood at 41 percent.
-By 2018 it had risen to 52 percent, meaning more than half the population now lives below the poverty line (Education Sector Plan, 2022).
-But the number varies widely by district.
+By 2018 it had risen to 52 percent, meaning more than half the population now lives below the poverty line (Education Sector Plan).
+Rural areas carry most of that weight: rural poverty stands at 42.5 percent, more than double the urban rate of 20.6 percent (FAO).
+Poverty rates vary widely by district.

 49% of all Belizean children live in multidimensional poverty.
-6 in 10 lack at least one basic need: nutrition, clean water, housing, or access to education (UNICEF Belize, 2024).
+6 in 10 lack at least one basic need: nutrition, clean water, housing, or access to education (UNICEF).

 "More youth are outside the school system than in it and many fail to make the transition to the workforce.
 Action is needed if Belize is not to lose a whole generation of youth."